-In 2005, Deputy Secretary of State Zoellick defined China as a “stakeholder,” a change from the Bush administration’s earlier definition of the country as a “strategic competitor.”
+In 2005, Deputy Secretary of State Robert Zoellick defined China as a “stakeholder,” a change from the Bush administration’s earlier definition of the country as a “strategic competitor.”
 Since then, China and the US have carried out fruitful cooperation in many fields.
-In 2009, the Obama administration’s deputy secretary of state, Jim Steinberg, proposed the model of “strategic reassurance,” establishing a constructive approach for the two countries to deal with the growing geopolitical differences.
+In 2009, the Obama administration’s deputy secretary of state, Jim Steinberg, proposed the model of “strategic reassurance,” establishing a constructive approach for the two countries to deal with their growing geopolitical differences.

 The current friction in Sino-US relations is related to the Trump administration's changed definition of China.
 At the end of 2017, the Trump administration defined China as a “strategic competitor” in the new US National Security Strategy Report, and put Sino-US relations back on the competitive path of a zero-sum game.
 This change in definition has gradually affected all aspects of Sino-US relations.

 Objectively, there is competition between China and the United States over various interests, but what form this competition will take is still inconclusive.
 Whether cooperation is possible amid the competition remains to be explored.
 After all, there are numerous areas where cooperation between the two countries is necessary and desirable.
 However, the new framing that puts competition first has shifted public opinion, changing each country’s judgment of the other and intensifying mutual distrust at the governmental and societal levels.